bundlewatch/bundlewatch.io/docs/README.md

 BundleWatch FAIL
 ```
-Above BundleWatch is just running the files through a maxSize check, this is the most basic usage of BundleWatch.
+As seen above, BundleWatch is running the files through a maxSize check.

-?> BundleWatch can do alot more than this, [check out the-best-parts of BundleWatch](getting-started/the-best-parts.md?id=the-best-parts)
+?> BundleWatch can do a lot more, too! [check out the-best-parts of BundleWatch](getting-started/the-best-parts.md?id=the-best-parts)

 [npm]: https://img.shields.io/npm/v/bundlewatch.svg